TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 .. note::

    Prior to Fluid 2.4, the method :php:`renderStatic()` required a :php:`use TYPO3Fluid\Fluid\Core\ViewHelper\Traits\CompileWithRenderStatic;` at
-   the beginning of the ViewHelper class file and additionally a :php:`use CompileWithRenderStatic;` inside of the ViewHelper class.
+   the beginning of the Viewhelper class file and additionally a :php:`use CompileWithRenderStatic;` inside of the Viewhelper class.
    Otherwise, the method :php:`render()` would not be found.
 If you use the latest TYPO3 9 or higher, this should no longer be necessary.

-Every ViewHelper must inherit from the class :php:`\TYPO3Fluid\Fluid\Core\ViewHelper\AbstractViewHelper`.
+Every Viewhelper must inherit from the class :php:`\TYPO3Fluid\Fluid\Core\ViewHelper\AbstractViewHelper`.

-A ViewHelper can also inherit from subclasses of :php:`AbstractViewHelper`, e.g. from :php:`\TYPO3Fluid\Fluid\Core\ViewHelper\AbstractTagBasedViewHelper`.
+A Viewhelper can also inherit from subclasses of :php:`AbstractViewHelper`, e.g. from :php:`\TYPO3Fluid\Fluid\Core\ViewHelper\AbstractTagBasedViewHelper`.
 Several subclasses are offering additional functionality.
 The :php:`TagBasedViewHelper` will be explained :ref:`later on in this chapter
 <creating-xml-tags-using-tagbasedviewhelper>` in detail.

-Also, every ViewHelper needs a method :php:`renderStatic()`, which is called once the ViewHelper will be displayed in the template.
+Also, every Viewhelper needs a method :php:`renderStatic()`, which is called once the Viewhelper will be displayed in the template.
 The return value of the method is copied directly into the complete output.
 If the above example is extended like the following::